-While well-known international credit cards are widely accepted in the Netherlands, they may be inconvenient to use for everyday shopping.
+Well-known international credit cards are widely accepted in the Netherlands.
 Visa and MasterCard are the most commonly accepted credit cards.
 Make sure you are aware whether your credit card charges international fees so you are not surprised by any.